“In over 20 years of training, this was one of the best courses I’ve ever attended.”

 The impact of working with respirable crystalline silica is a topical issue that is receiving increasing attention due to the rising numbers of affected workers.
 Australia and other countries are witnessing a resurgence in diagnoses of silicosis disease in workers in mining, construction and now those who work with engineered stone.

-Quite simply whilst it is not mandated by legislation in the ACT yet, along with the White Card and 11084NAT Course in Asbestos Awareness (previously 10675NAT), it soon may become a requirement for any worker entering a construction site.
+Quite simply whilst it is not mandated by legislation in the ACT yet, along with the White Card and 10830NAT silica awareness in Sydney in Asbestos Awareness (previously 10675NAT), it soon may become a requirement for any worker entering a construction site.

 Silica is widely encountered in extractive industries, in the manufacturing of many concrete based building materials.
 Typical industries include but not limited to: